openenergymonitor/guide/source/setup/index.markdown

 **Use in USA**

 The emonPi and emonTx are designed to monitor single phase AC up to 100A.
-The system can work for some set-ups in USA with slightly different config.
+The system can work for some set-ups in USA with some changes to the configuration.
 Users in North America should consult the Building Blocks guide ['emonTx - Use in North America'](http://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America) and forum thread discussions [[1]](http://openenergymonitor.org/emon/node/711) [[2]](http://openenergymonitor.org/emon/node/3265).

 ### [Next step: Connect &raquo;](/setup/connect/)